Gone Girl (film): Costumes

 The lead costume designer was Trish Summerville, who had worked with director David Fincher on 2011's The Girl with the Dragon Tattoo.
-Summerville told InStyle magazine that she dressed Nick and Amy in contemporary clothing, understated and simple, showing Nick and Amy as a regular and unassuming couple.
+Summerville told InStyle that she dressed Nick and Amy in contemporary clothing, understated and simple, showing Nick and Amy as a regular and unassuming couple.
 Summerville explained that she wanted the clothes to look everyday, as if they ordered them online or bought them at the mall; she said that figuring out what Nick and Amy's 'everyday life' would look like was one of her biggest challenges.

 As a result of Amy's self-proclaimed 'Cool Girl' status, her costumes directly reflected the traditionally chic yet girl-next-door attitude.
 Amy's pieces were meant to be more timeless than high fashion and trendy; Summerville explained that Amy is just "kind of not that girl."
 This was also exemplified through Amy's jewelry; she wears a Rose Gold Cartier Love bracelet as well as a necklace containing a floating 'A,' to show how Amy holds onto keepsakes from her wealthier past.

 Nick Dunne's character is simpler in presentation.
 Summerville wanted to dress him in simple, well-fitting suits and found that designer suits fit best due to Affleck's build.
 Nick Dunne can be seen wearing suits from Dolce & Gabbana, as well as Prada shirts.
-The shirt that Nick puts on when he comes home to find his wife missing is an important piece in the film, because he does not take it off for the days following.
+The shirt that Nick puts on when he comes home to find his wife missing is an important piece, because he does not take it off for the days following.
 The infamous blue shirt Nick wears is a blue button-up designed by Steven Alan, paired with J Brand jeans.

-When Amy and Nick move to Missouri, Summerville made minor changes to Amy's wardrobe in order to signify change.
+When Amy and Nick move to Missouri, Summerville made minor changes to Amy's wardrobe to signify change.
 She wears more muted colors, more jeans, and fewer high heels.